4 Web Design Essentials to Maximise the User ExperiencePosted by Liina Puusepp on Jan 20, 2020. Reading time: 12 mins

 See where we're going with this?

-Get the right colours
+Choose the right colours

-Truth is, some colours don't work together, no matter how hard you try.
-You also have to consider that some of your audience may be colourblind or vision impaired and they won't be able to see some colour combinations.
+Consider your colour combinations.
+The reality is, some colours don't work together, no matter how hard you try.
+You also have to consider that some of your audience may be colourblind or vision impaired and won't be able to see some colour combinations.

 Every good web plan requires a sitemap.
 A sitemap is a hierarchy that outlines your site navigation.
-It shows the pages and the subpages that will be in your menus.
+It shows the pages and the sub pages that will be in your menus.

 While you're developing your sitemap, consider what the purpose of your site is.

-If you're a blogger, you want people to read your blog posts.
+- If you're a blogger, you want people to read your blog posts.

-If you're an eCommerce store, you want visitors to buy your products.
+- If you're an eCommerce store, you want visitors to buy your products.

-If you sell services, you want people to read about them and book an appointment.
+- If you sell services, you want people to read about them and book an appointment.

-If you are redeveloping your current website, you can use your Google Analytics data to inform your sitemap.
+If you’re redeveloping your current website, you can use your Google Analytics data to inform your sitemap.
 Review the traffic each page receives, and compare it to the importance you place on the content.
 If your quote page is your most important page and gets no traffic, you need to factor that into your information architecture.

 Content is one of the most crucial features of your website.
 It has a significant impact on your visibility in search engines and your conversion rates.

-At Refuel, we plan SEO into every website build.
-We build a solid technical base according to what the search engines are looking for.
-We optimise all content for the best search engine rankings, for the keywords our clients are targeting.
+At Refuel, SEO is part of every website build.
+We establish a solid technical base according to what the search engines are looking for. and optimise all content for the best search engine rankings using the keywords our clients are targeting.

 Images & Video

-Strategise ways that you can use video and photos in your design phase.
+Develop a strategy to include video and photos in your design phase.
 This may even influence your web design inspiration!